Starter • Unit 1: Hello & The World

 What's your name?Where are you from?How old are you?What's your phone number?What's your email?Nice to meet you!

-TEACHER: What's your name?
+TEACHER: (taps watch) Quick!
+Your bus is coming.
+What's your name?

 YOU: I'm ___.